xavibenjamin/brightlycolored.org/_posts/2014-04-22-goodstuff.md

 ---
-layout: post
-title: 'Presenting Goodstuff Broadcasting'
+title: Presenting Goodstuff Broadcasting

-custom_type: post
+date: 2014-04-22 17:01:40 -05:00
 tags:
 - podcasts
 - personal
-date: '2014-04-22 17:01:40'
+layout: post
+custom_type: post
 ---

 On March 17th, I launched [Goodstuff Broadcasting](http://goodstuff.fm/) together with my good friends [Chris Enns](https://twitter.com/ichris) and [Adam Clark](https://twitter.com/avclark).

 On April 8th we did a more official launch where we did live broadcasting for eight hours, and it was one of the funnest things I've done in a long time.
 We finally got to see this thing that we've planned and worked on for months, in the wild.
 The best part?
 People seemed to like it.